Urfa: Age of Islam

 When the caliph al-Ma'mun came to power in 813, he dispatched his general Tahir ibn Husayn to Urfa to put down Nasr ibn Shabath's rebellion.
 The rebels besieged Tahir's forces in Urfa, but the local civilians (one of them was the future Syriac church leader Dionysius I Telmaharoyo) supported the soldiers and the siege was unsuccessful.
 Tahir's troops later mutinied, however, and he was forced to flee to Raqqa; he later appointed someone named 'Abd al-A'la as governor of Urfa.
 In 825, while Tahir's son Abdallah was governor of al-Jazira, his brother Muhammad enacted a series of anti-Christian policies in Urfa.
 He ordered the destruction of several churches, claiming that they had illegally been built after the Muslim conquest.
 That same year, he also had a new mosque built in the tetrapylon in front of the city's Melkite cathedral.
 Before its conversion into a mosque, the tetrapylon had been a meeting place for church leaders.
 The locations of the mosque and cathedral are unknown.

 In the spring of 943, the Byzantine army campaigned in upper Mesopotamia, capturing several cities and either threatening Urfa or, according to Symeon Magister, besieging it outright.
-The Byzantines that the mandylion (called al-mandīl in Arabic), by now a famous Christian relic, be handed over to the emperor.
+The Byzantines demanded that the mandylion (called al-mandīl in Arabic), by now a famous Christian relic, be handed over to the emperor.
 In return, the city would be spared and 200 Muslim prisoners would be released.
 With permission from the caliph al-Muttaqi, the people of Edessa handed over the mandylion and signed a truce with the Byzantines.
 The mandylion was translated to Constantinople; it arrived "triumphantly" on 15 August 944.